k0gen/jam-wrapper/README.md

-# Wrapper for joinmarket-webui
+# Wrapper for JAM

-`joinmarket-webui` Jam is a web UI for JoinMarket with focus on user-friendliness.
+JAM is a web UI for JoinMarket with focus on user-friendliness.
 It aims to provide sensible defaults and be easy to use for beginners while still providing the features advanced users expect.

 ## Dependencies